aplteam/Cider/docs/Cider-User-Guide.md

 #### Check for `ToDo`

-Finally Cider checks whether there is a variables `ToDo` in the root of your project that is not empty.
+If the project was opened (rather than imported!) **_and_** `batch` is 0, then Cider checks whether there is a variables `ToDo` in the root of your project that is not empty.
 If that's the case then the contents of that variable is printed to the session.

 You may use this to keep track ...